 If during sex or masturbation you are engaging in activities that involve twisting, pulling, or squeezing of your testicles, this may be a cause of pain.
 Otherwise, average masturbatory or sexual techniques (even many times per day!) do not cause your testicles to swell.

 Again, since you are experiencing pain and tenderness, it might be a good idea to schedule an appointment with a health care provider to discuss this problem in the context of the rest of your life, including any recent changes before your testicle started to hurt.
-If you're a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.

 While you're there, you and your health care provider could discuss testicular self-exams, which can help you become familiar with your anatomy, and note if any changes occur.
 You can do a testicular self-exam during a shower, when the heat of the water relaxes the scrotum.
 Basically, you rotate each testicle between your thumb and forefinger making sure you feel a round, firm surface and look at your scrotum for any changes.
 Your provider can give you detailed instructions about a self-exam.